 Read Detailed Cruise Itinerary »

 Spend the next few days cruising the labyrinth of inlets, islands, fjords and channels of Patagonia.
 Twice-daily zodiac trips ashore allow you to experience the stunning beauty of this region and to learn about its flora and fauna.
-Onboard there are daily informative slide shows on the region, and the ship also has a well-stocked library with reference materials on the land, people, flora and fauna of Tierra del Fuego.
-Your crew will take excellent care of you with delicious meals and attend to all your creature comforts onboard.
-From the decks of the ship you will be able to see a wide variety of wildlife and, weather permitting, stunning views of glaciers and the Darwin Mountain range.
+Onboard there are daily informative slide shows on the region, and the ship also has a well-stocked library with reference materials on the land, people, flora, and fauna of Tierra del Fuego.
+Your crew takes excellent care of you with delicious meals and attends to all your creature comforts onboard.
+From the decks of the ship you can see a wide variety of wildlife and, weather permitting, stunning views of glaciers and the Darwin Mountain range.
 Enjoy the roaring symphonies as huge chunks of ice break off into the water on this journey that traces the routes of some of the world's most famous explorers.

 Drive into Parque Nacional Los Glaciares and go to the stunning lookout of the Perito Moreno Glacier.
 This huge advancing glacier is more than 3 miles wide at its front and over 20 stories high.
 Board a boat and sail across Lago Argentino, passing the massive front wall of blue ice all the while watching for icebergs.
-After landing on a small beach, start hiking through the forest to the massive face of the glacier, where you will don crampons and get to hike on the ice!
-(This Glacier trek has a minimum age of 12 and a maximum age of 65.
-Alternate excursions are available for those under 12 or over 65 years of age.)
+After landing on a small beach, start hiking through the forest to the massive face of the glacier, where you don crampons and get to hike on the ice!
+(This Glacier trek has a minimum age of 10 and a maximum age of 65.
+Alternate excursions are available for those under 10 or over 65 years of age.)
 Eat your lunch sitting on the lateral moraine of the glacier, giving you the opportunity to absorb the magnificence of the glacier's anatomy and the treat of listening to its thunderous concerto of groaning and cracking ice dropping into the lake below.
 As you hike out this afternoon there are numerous photographic opportunities.
-See if you can spot the Andean Condor or Buff-necked Ibis!
+See if you can spot the Andean condor or buff-necked ibis!

 Early in the morning, transfer to the airport for the morning flight to Buenos Aires and connecting flights homeward to conclude your Patagonia tour.
 With a few more days, you can add extensions in Buenos Aires or to Iguazu Falls to continue your Argentina travels!